 Divorce decrees also often address life insurance.
 Life insurance policy beneficiary designations do not change automatically upon divorce.
 You must amend your life insurance beneficiary designations to comply with your divorce decree.

 After a divorce, it’s time to review and revise your estate plan.
 The five changes suggested above are just a few of the adjustments that you may need to make.
 Wichita attorney J. Joseph Weber is here to serve you and help you revise your estate plan.
-Please call our office at 316-265-7802, or contact us online to arrange a consultation to discuss your Kansas estate planning questions.
+Please call our office, or contact us online to arrange a consultation to discuss your Kansas estate planning questions.